colab-coop/bylaws/ARTICLE-1.markdown

 ### Section 1.5  Maintaining Membership

-In order to maintain Membership status, Member-Owners must work a minimum of 600 hours per year with the Cooperative.
+In order to maintain Membership status, Member-Owners must

+(a) work a minimum of 600 hours per year with the Cooperative.
 Work outside of the Cooperative is permitted, so long as the minimum hours to the Cooperative are met.

+(b) attend 3 out of last 4 board meetings

+(c) must participate in 6 of the last 8 loomio proposals

+(d) must attend 2 out of 3 summits in the year

+If the Member does not meet the criteria mentioned above to maintain membership, the guiding council shall convene and vote whether or not to maintain the Membership status.
+See Section 2.3 for expulsion proceedings and details.

+#### Notes

 (a) The minimum 600 hours are tallied at the end of each fiscal year.

-(b) If the Member does not meet the 600 hour minimum, the guiding council shall convene and vote whether or not to maintain the Membership status.

-(c) If Membership status is acquired mid-year, pro rated hours will be considered as counting toward the minimum hours.
+If Membership status is acquired mid-year, pro rated hours will be considered as counting toward the minimum hours.

-(d) Sabbaticals (time off from the Cooperative) may be taken, even if the minimum hours are not reached as a result, and Membership may still be retained, if and only if the guiding council (aka The Board, see Section 3.4) agrees to the sabbatical by consensus.
+(b) Sabbaticals (time off from the Cooperative) may be taken, even if the minimum hours are not reached as a result, and Membership may still be retained, if and only if the guiding council (aka The Board, see Section 3.4) agrees to the sabbatical by consensus.

 ### Section 1.6  Non-Member Collaborators